lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 #### Array length property

 `length` property of an array is writable.
 If you increase it manually, nothing interesting will happen.
-But if you decrease it manually, the array will be truncated.
-The process is irreversible:
+But if you decrease it manually, the array will be truncated. **The process is irreversible**:

 ```js
 const arr = [1, 2, 3, 4, 5]